HOME SECURITY CHECKLIST

 5. Is your house number clearly visible from the street for police and fire?

-6. Can you see who's at the door?
+6. Can you clearly see who's at the door?
 And without proper identification do you call the police before opening the door?

 7. Do you have a cell phone in case of cut telephone wires?